marcusklasson/vcca_grocerystore/README.md

 make use of the web-scraped information in the dataset (i.e. iconic images and text descriptions) to learn better representations of the grocery items.

+Follow the instructions below to perform experiments with the implemented models.
 Note that the code is written in Tensorflow 1!

 ## Install conda environment
 Install the conda environment by executing the following command in a terminal: